 This is an exciting, but sizable, undertaking for us.
 Thank you for your support over the years and we hope you will continue to support our efforts to bring homesharing to more Vermonters.
 Please feel free to give us a call if you have any questions or concerns.

-Last fall we hosted a workshop at the Heineberg Community Center in Burlington on accessory dwelling units (ADUs).
+We hosted a workshop at the Heineberg Community Center in Burlington on accessory dwelling units (ADUs).
 Since then we have had a small working group that has been meeting to develop a plan of action to help Burlington residents create more ADUs based on the program in the City of Brattleboro.

 HomeShare Vermont has also received a very small grant from the Vermont Housing and Conservation Board (VHCB) to provide outreach, public education and some technical assistance to help homeowners create ADUs as either a homesharing arrangement or an affordable rental.